omkar1680/Used-Car-Price-Prediction-Model/README.md

 Technologies Used:

 Python 3.x,
-Pandas for data manipulation.
+Pandas for data manipulation,
-NumPy for numerical operations.
+NumPy for numerical operations,
-Seaborn for visualization.
+Seaborn for visualization,
-Scikit-learn for machine learning utilities.
+Scikit-learn for machine learning utilities,
-LightGBM, CatBoost, and XGBoost for regression models.
-Optuna for hyperparameter tuning. tqdm for progress tracking in loops.
+LightGBM, CatBoost, and XGBoost for regression models, Optuna for hyperparameter tuning, tqdm for progress tracking in loops.